-Requests for refund must be received within 120 days of when you submitted your commitment form—30 days after your 90-Day Challenge ends.
+Requests for refunds must be received within 120 days of when you submitted your commitment form or December 31st, whichever is sooner.

 Do I have to wait until the 90 days is over to request a refund?

 No. You may request a refund at any time as long as it falls within 120 days of when you submitted your commitment form or December 31st, whichever is sooner.

 How do I request a refund?